 Ramesh joined Watsi on February 5th, 2015.
-Five years ago, Ramesh became the 894th member to automatically support a new Watsi patient every month.
-Since then, 5,599 more people have become monthly donors!
-Ramesh's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.
+Six years ago, Ramesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ramesh's most recent donation traveled 8,500 miles to support Fredrick, 13-year-old student from Kenya, to fund a clubfoot repair surgery.

 Ramesh has funded healthcare for 72 patients in 11 countries.